-The San Francisco Bay Regional Water Quality Control Board staff has prepared a proposed amendment to the Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan).
-The proposed amendment would incorporate State Board's 2012 onsite wastewater treatment system (OWTS) Policy, amend the Basin Plan's existing wet weather overflows policy, update information on graywater systems, and update a table of POTW discharge locations.
-The San Francisco Bay Water Board adopted this amendment at its June 11, 2014 meeting.
-Please visit the project page for updated information.
+The San Francisco Bay Regional Water Quality Control Board adopted an amendment at its June 11, 2014 meeting that would incorporate State Board's 2012 onsite wastewater treatment system (OWTS) Policy, amend the Basin Plan's existing wet weather overflows policy, update information on graywater systems, and update a table of POTW discharge locations.
+The amendment will be considered by the State Board in Fall 2014.
+Please visit the project page for more information.

 Stream and Wetland Protection Policy

 A proposed amendment is under development that will protect stream and wetland systems, and also includes measures to protect riparian areas and floodplains.
 The amendment is being developed in conjunction with staff at Region 1 (North Coast region).
 Click here to learn more about the Policy.

 San Francisco Bay Estuary Numeric Nutrient Endpoint (NNE) project - Click here to see the project page.

 NNE Stakeholder Advisory Group (SAG) meeting information - Click here to go to the NNE SAG page.

 NNE Nutrient Technical Workgroup (NTW) meeting information - Click here to go to the NNE NTW page.

 Adopted Amendments Pending Further Approval